philipAdelabu/ride-hailing/ROADMAP.md

 # 🗺️ Ride Hailing Platform - Development Roadmap

-## Current Status: Phase 1 Complete ✅ (Production-Ready MVP)
+## Current Status: Phase 2 Partially Complete 🚀

 Phase 1 is 100% complete!
-All critical and enhanced features have been implemented.
-The platform now has 8 microservices and is ready for testing and deployment.
+Phase 2 features are partially implemented.
+The platform now has **12 microservices** and is production-ready.

 ---